 I’ve seen this before.
 God.
 I don’t remember where I think it was somewhere like close to Nashville.
 The reason why they’re out of business because they just gave you too many steaks that is not possible.
 Oh, I guess from a financial standpoint, that’s stupid from them.
 I thought you meant you were anyway.

 I just, I F I felt like that was something that needed to be brought up.
 Speaking of USA steak buffet, our announcements this week.
 We have new stuff in the merch store.
 We’ve got a new shirt.
 It says unapologetically, Appalachian as fuck, except says AAF, don’t worry, don’t worry.

-Announcements for the week
+Announcements for the week and Dolly